scottlamb/moonfire-nvr/design/time.md

      purpose of determining chronology, to the extent those persons use accurate clocks.

-Two segments of video recorded from the same stream of the same camera should not overlap.
+Two recordings from the same stream should not overlap.
 This would make it impossible for a user interface to present a simple timeline for accessing all recorded video.

 Durations should be useful over short timescales: